-the Y’s Men’s Club was encouraged to establish a facility in Ballarat to provide education, welfare and therapy for children with disabilities.
-Prominent local psychiatrist, Dr E. Cunningham Dax challenged the Club to construct the facility.
+the Y’s Men’s Club, a sub-brand of the YMCA, was encouraged to establish a facility in Ballarat to provide education, welfare and therapy for children with disabilities.
+Prominent local psychiatrist, Dr Eric Cunningham Dax challenged the Club to construct the facility.

 The aforementioned facility was officially opened in 1955 by the Honourable Henry Bolte MP.